Guaranteed Rate Field Seating – An Important Tip

 The first is to simply try getting in at a gate that leads to the lower level.
 When the gates open and there are lines, chances are that the ticket scanner will simply let you through without bothering to check the ticket.
 I read this in a forum post from 2002, however, so I’m not sure whether that would work today.
 The White Sox may have updated their scanners to not allow this.

-The other is to find someone you know who has a lower level ticket to the game, get a copy of it, and once you’re in the ballpark, use the copied lower level ticket to get into an area otherwise restricted to riffraff like you whenever an usher asks to see your ticket.
+Another method is to find someone you know who has a lower level ticket to the game, get a copy of it, and once you’re in the ballpark, use the copied lower level ticket to get into an area otherwise restricted to riffraff like you whenever an usher asks to see your ticket.
 This should work fine, but if you get confused and use the wrong ticket to get in, you risk personal injury that wouldn’t entirely be unjustified.

 Sometimes, in later innings, if you explain nicely to an usher that you are visiting and just want to see the Harold Baines statue, they might let you through.
 But obviously, this isn’t something you can count on.